HM Prison Berwyn: Enforced cell sharing

 The prison was planned to be at 75% capacity by the end of 2017 but in June 2018, 16 months after opening, the prison was still only half full.
-It has been suggested that this is due to the contentious design of the prison, which requires a high proportion of prisoners to share cells, to cut costs.
+At the time, it was suggested that this was due to the contentious design of the prison, which requires a high proportion of prisoners to share cells, to cut costs.
 Prior to the design of Berwyn, the Prison Service worked on the basis that one person to a cell was the norm.

 In 2023, Liz Saville Roberts, Plaid Cymru MP, raised concerns about the prison, stating it had almost surpassed the 2,000 cell capacity for the first time since operating.
 She also claimed many cells had been trashed and not repaired, putting them out of usage.

 Controversies

 The 'Bala controversy'

-In 2017, residents of the town Bala in Gwynedd were angered by the use of their town's name for one of the prison's houses, with a petition being started, to get the name changed.
+In 2017, some of the nearly 1,900 residents of Bala, a town 34 miles west and in a different county than the prison, were angered by the use of their town's name for one of the prison's houses, with a petition being started, to get the name changed.
 The petition received over 400 signatures.